5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 ![Wireshark capture showing the FDT (TOI 0) packet for the first object from the PULL SINGLE Distribution Session](../../../assets/images/5mbs/wireshark-object1-fdt.png)

 This shows the FDT entry for the first object pulled from the express server.
 Examining the packet it can be noticed that:
-1. There is an outer IP and UDP protocol headers showing the packet is sent from 127.0.0.1:58158 to 127.0.0.7:49484 because an MB-UPF was used for this example which presented its tunnel at 127.0.0.7:49484.
+1. There is an outer IP and UDP protocol headers showing the packet is sent from 127.0.0.1:58158 to 127.0.0.7:49484 &#x2780; because an MB-UPF was used for this example which presented its tunnel at 127.0.0.7:49484.
-1. The next pair of IP and UDP headers show that this encapculated packet is from 127.0.0.1:5000 to multicast address 232.0.0.1:5000, as requested in the DistributionSession creation request.
+1. The next pair of IP and UDP headers show that this encapculated packet is from 127.0.0.1:5000 to multicast address 232.0.0.1:5000 &#x2781;, as requested in the DistributionSession creation request.
-1. The packet contents are a FLUTE packet for "TSI: 0 TOI: 0" (from the packet summary) which indicates an FDT packet.
-The FDT contents show that it is currently sending a 39 byte file referenced as `TOI="1"` with a content location of "http://127.0.0.2/object1".
+1. The packet contents are a FLUTE packet for "TSI: 0 TOI: 0" (from the packet summary &#x2782;) which indicates an FDT packet.
+The FDT contents show that it is currently sending a 39 byte file &#x2785; referenced as `TOI="1"` &#x2783; with a content location of "http://127.0.0.2/object1" &#x2784;.
 The "http://127.0.0.2" prefix is the one requested by the *objDistributionBaseUrl* field in the DistributionSession request, and has replaced the origin prefix of "http://127.0.0.1:3004" (*objIngestBaseUrl* field).
-1. The next packet contains the GTP encapsulated version of this packet.
+1. The next packet contains the GTP encapsulated version of this packet &#x2786;.
 That packet is being multicast to the RAN from the MB-UPF.

 ![Wireshark capture showing the FDT (TOI 0) packet for the first object from the PULL SINGLE Distribution Session](../../../assets/images/5mbs/wireshark-object1-file.png)